Particular/docs.particular.net/nservicebus/sqs/why-use-sqs.md

 ---
 title: Why Use SQS?
 summary: Explore when it makes sense to use SQS as a transport.
-versions: '[1,)'
+component: SQS
 tags:
 - AWS
 ---

 When building a system using NServiceBus that is deployed on auto-scaled EC2 instances, using SQS as a transport provides the least amount of friction in terms of development and operations.

 ## AWS Auto-Scaling Doesn't Play Nice With Local MSMQ

 Consider the following idiomatic NServiceBus setup on AWS.
 An endpoint is deployed on an EC2 instance.
 The EC2 instance has an EBS volume attached.
 The endpoint uses local MSMQ's that are stored on the EBS volume.

 This approach gives great sending performance (as sending only needs to write to the local drive) and great durability of messages (as EBS is geo-redundant by default).
 This approach will work really well for a ["pet"](http://www.lauradhamilton.com/servers-pets-versus-cattle) EC2 instance.